 Do keep in mind – before generating Optimized media or Proxy Media or Render Cache, you should have selected the correct format like DNxHR for Windows or ProRes for Mac from the “Project Settings” > “Optimized Media and Render Cache” section.

-DaVinci Resolve Title Not Showing After Adding It – Has Black Background
+DaVinci Resolve Text Not Showing After Adding It – Has Black Background

 Many users have faced this issue – after dragging and dropping the title or text box into the timeline, the title is missing, or black background is displayed with no text.

 This could mostly happen when you drop a fusion title with effects – these are computationally intensive effects that could strain your computer resources.